dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 We have also added a method called `findByUsername` to this interface.
 This method will be used when we implement the authentication feature.

 The endpoint that enables new users to register will be handled by a new [`@Controller` class](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/stereotype/Controller.html).
-We will call this controller as `UserController` and add it to the same package of the `ApplicationUser` class:
+We will call this controller `UserController` and add it to the same package as the `ApplicationUser` class:

 ```java
 package com.auth0.samples.authapi.user;